quamotion/cloud-docs/getting-started/connecting-ios-devices.rst

    connected to your Device Hub.
 If you do not see your device in this list, check the USB connection between your device and the Device Hub.
 2. Run the ``idevice_id -l`` command in a shell session in your Device Hub.
 This will list all iOS device connected to your Device Hub.
-If you do not  your device in this list, try unplugging your device and connecting your device again.
+If you do not see your device in this list, try unplugging your device and connecting your device again.
 3. You can force your device to reset the trust relationship between your device and all other devices, including the Device Hub, by tapping *Settings*, *General*, *Reset* and choosing *Reset Location & Privacy*.
 Then,